tomerten/IBS/docs/installation.rst

     $ git submodule add https://github.com/pybind/pybind11.git third_party/pybind11-2.6.2
     $ git add .

-Note that the order of commits and immediately after adding the submodule doing a new commit is important to not get errors.
+.. note:: Note that the order of commits and immediately after adding the submodule doing
+    a new commit is important to not get errors.

 Wrapping the code
 -----------------